bsgarcia/SpaceTaskWeb/src/instructions/inst_11.md

 <div class="admonition warning" style="">
 			<p class="title">Warning</p>
       <p class="content">
 	  You can only shoot one spaceship at a time!
-If you do not shoot, you won't gain any points for the current trial.
+If you do not shoot, you will lose 50 points.
 		</p>
 		</div>
 --->